ngarabird/ngarabird.github.io/_pages/cv.md

 Service and Leadership
 ======
 **Women in Physics at San Diego State University** | President
-*May 2022 - Present*
+*May 2022 - May 2023*
 * Provide leadership and direction to organization by planning professional development, social, and outreach events.
 * Designed and performed physics demonstrations for outreach events at local schools.
-* Performed physics deonstrations at the San Diego Festival of Science and Engineering.
+* Performed physics demonstrations at the San Diego Festival of Science and Engineering.

 **Naval Medical Center San Diego** | Radiation Safety Volunteer *June 2022 - December 2022*